tbfouts/antares/README.md

 turnSignalLeft:true
 ```
 ## Project Structure
-The project is divided into two main components:
+The project is organized into three main directories:

+* **common/** - Shared code for vehicle data model and CAN interface
-* **Cluster** - Digital instrument cluster with QML-based UI showcasing Qt Safe Renderer integration
+* **Cluster/** - Digital instrument cluster with QML-based UI showcasing Qt Safe Renderer integration
-* **IVI** - In-Vehicle Infotainment system featuring media player, navigation and 3D car view
+* **IVI/** - In-Vehicle Infotainment system featuring media player, navigation and 3D car view

-Both components share vehicle data and can be run independently or together.
+Both applications (Cluster and IVI) link against the common library, allowing them to share a single source of truth for vehicle data.
+They can be built and run independently or together.

 ## Installation
 In order to successfully run this demo, the following is required:

-* Installation of Qt 6.7.X or later
+* Installation of Qt 6.2 or later (project was developed with Qt 6.7.X)
 * Installation of Qt Creator
 * Installation of Qt Design Studio
 * Build/Install Qt Designer Components